ALPHANSO: Open-Source Modeling of ($\alpha$,n) Neutron Source Terms: Methodology

 The neutron energy spectrum is constructed by combining the above yield with two-body kinematics, under the assumption of isotropic emission of neutrons in the center-of-mass frame.
 For each reaction channel that produces a residual nucleus in excitation state $m$, \cref{eq:Q} gives the effective $Q$-value.

 where $Q$ is the ground-state reaction $Q$-value and $E_\text{ex}$ is the excitation energy of the residual nucleus. \Cref{eq:mr} defines the dimensionless mass ratios:

 with $m_n$ the neutron mass, $m_\alpha$ the $\alpha$-particle mass, $m_t$ the target mass, and $m_r$ the residual nucleus mass.
-Using these definitions and conservation of momentum and energy, the kinematic bounds of the neutron energy in the lab frame are given in \cref{eq:Epm}:
+Using these definitions and conservation of momentum and energy, the kinematic bounds of the emitted neutron energy $E_n$ (where the subscript $n$ denotes the outgoing neutron) in the lab frame for target nuclide $i$ in excitation state $m$ are given in \cref{eq:Epm}:

-Each open reaction channel $(i,m)$ is further characterized by a branching ratio $b_{i,m}(E_\alpha)$, corresponding to the probability that the compound system de-excites into a particular residual excitation state $m$ given an incident $\alpha$ of energy $E_\alpha$.
-These branching ratios, taken from evaluated nuclear data libraries when available (and assumed to be unity to the ground state otherwise), provide the relative weighting among the $Q_m$ values.
+Each open reaction channel $(i,m)$ --- where $i$ again identifies the target nuclide and $m$ the residual nucleus excitation state, as above --- is further characterized by a branching ratio $b_{i,m}(E_\alpha)$, corresponding to the probability that an $\alpha$ of energy $E_\alpha$ incident on nuclide $i$ produces a residual nucleus in excitation state $m$.
+These branching ratios are derived from the individual level cross sections (MT=50--59) in the same evaluated nuclear data files used for the total ($\alpha$,n) cross sections (ENDF/B-VIII.1, JENDL-5, TENDL-2023, or SOURCES-4C, following the source hierarchy in Table~\ref{tab:data-sources}).
+When level cross-section data are absent, a branching ratio of unity to the ground state is assumed.
+These branching ratios provide the relative weighting among the $Q_m$ values.
 Therefore the channel-specific yield (\cref{eq:cy}) is

 Assuming a uniform neutron energy distribution between $E_{n,m}^-$ and $E_{n,m}^+$, the differential yield spectrum is given by \cref{eq:dy}: